louridas/hadoop-shortest-paths/README.md

 paths avoids that, at a cost of an extra iteration: we need an extra MapReduce pass to notice that nothing can be updated.

+## Driver program

+The driver program [`ShortestPaths`](ShortestPaths.java) just plugs in the mapper and the reducer and sets up the counter that will be used to count the number of updated paths in each iteration.

 ## Record representation

 The different kinds of records are all represented as text.
 Therefore